-- Some of the funniest moments are when Hannibal's thoughts peak through his impassive mask.
+- Some of the funniest moments are when Hannibal's thoughts peek through his impassive mask.
 In this case, he's clearly thinking, "this is fucked up even for me."

-- Close competition for most hilarious line of "Su-zakana", made Crazy Awesome by the fact that Hugh Dancy manages to deliver the line completely straight:
+- Close competition for most hilarious line of the episode, made Crazy Awesome by the fact that Hugh Dancy manages to deliver the line completely straight:

 - Hannibal desperately trying to restrain himself from showing his sheer contempt for Mason, as Mason does such annoying feats as ignoring his instruction and leaving his jacket on the couch.

-- Taken even further in the next episode "Tome-Wan", where Hannibal just stares open-mouthed as Mason puts his feet on his desk and stabs his chair.
+- Taken even further in the next episode "Tome-wan", where Hannibal just stares open-mouthed as Mason puts his feet on his desk and stabs a penknife into his chair.
 Seeing the normally unflappable Hannibal simply dazed with the intent to kill one of the rudest people he's ever met is quite amusing.

 - Will's Imagine Spot of feeding Hannibal to pigs being scored with the same music as the cutesy scenes with his dogs.

 - Hannibal demonstrates his medical training after being tazed, calmly noting that a man bleeding to death should not have removed the weapon acting as a stopper on a wound, only to be tazed again.

 - Mason's dialogue when he holds Hannibal hostage.